hansengianto/urlshortener/README.md

 # How To Run

+- pip install pyshorteners
-python urlshort.py
+- python urlshort.py

-or

-python3 urlshort.py